 Chain is quite young for such a position as Lieutenant to the Night Driver of the Endless Caravan.

-The surety of his movements and the casual richness of his armor hint at a wholly different age and experience.
-His armor is fine enameled blue plate that nearly matches his short-cropped hair.
-His skin, too, has a bluish cast, especially in the shadows around his eyes and under his chin.
+The surety of their movements and the casual richness of their armor hint at a wholly different age and experience.
+Their armor is fine enameled blue plate that nearly matches his short-cropped hair.
+Their skin, too, has a bluish cast, especially in the shadows around their eyes and under the chin.

 Garbed in layers of cloth and silk, draped with talismans, this magus was hired by the Caravan Master to secure a safer, luckier passage through the Green Desert, with its undetermined dangers.
 The Magician is not the kind of man who works Emerald Sorcery, but he deals in knowledge, in spirits and charms and quite possibly has absolutely no real powers whatsoever.